 Philip switched to 2GB in 2001 to present the Philip Clark Breakfast Show, and from 2002 presented the highly successful Philip Clark Drive Show from 4pm to 7pm on weekdays.Philip also has wide Television experience having presented more than 170 episodes of a national quiz show, Flashback on ABC TV in 2000.

-He currently presents the breakfast show on ABC 666 Canberra which consistently rates number one in the city and is regularly seen on Ch 10’s Meet the Press on Sunday Mornings and makes appearances with Channel 7’s Sunrise program.
+In 2014 he presented the breakfast show on ABC 666 Canberra which consistently rated number one in that city.
+In 2017 he took over Nightlife which is broadcast on 60 radio stations across Australia Monday – Thursday.
+He is regularly seen on Ch 10’s Meet the Press on Sunday Mornings and makes appearances with Channel 7’s Sunrise program.